-The first-floor slab on grade appears to be structurally sound without any floor cracks noted.
-The other three floor walkways exhibit numerous hairline cracks which should be repaired before any water intrusion reaches the reinforced concrete walkway and causes major spalls within the structure.
+The first-floor slab on grade appears to be structurally sound with only one floor crack noted.
+The other two floor walkways exhibit numerous hairline cracks which should be repaired before any water intrusion reaches the reinforced concrete walkway and causes major spalls within the structure.
 Reference the walkway survey drawings for each walkway